Reverend Richard Mervyn Faithfull-Davies 1911-1914

 The Vicar made his final farewells at an informal party on Wednesday 22nd April 1914.
 Musical entertainments, some including the illustrious clergyman himself, took up much of the evening, and it was not until the proceedings were well advanced that Reverend Faithfull-Davies made his farewell speech.
 He declared himself rather sad to be leaving the parish just when the spiritual standard was at an all-time high, but said he was glad to be able to hand the reigns over to their new Vicar under such circumstances.
 He thanked them all for the way in which they had always responded to his calls for support and for the kindness they had always shown to him and Mrs Davies.
 He prayed that every blessing would rest upon the parish, not only as to the Church work, but as to the work in the homes in which they had tried to play some part.
 His incumbency had lasted a little under three years – that of his successor was to continue ten times longer and encompass two world wars.

-Richard Faithfull-Davies was also the Great-Grandfather of Marianne Faithfull – the singer.
+Richard Faithfull-Davies was a relative of Marianne Faithfull – the singer.
 He died on 24th September 1954 at Reigate.